hoelzro/qbrt/DOCS/instruction_set.md

 ### fork

-Fork is an interesting instruction.
+Fork is a fun instruction.
 It breaks execution into two paths so that a value can be determined asynchronously.
 In the main path, the value being determined is set as a promise and the main path should wait on this register before using it.
 The second path